 Between 6-8 weeks of age your kitten should receive the first FVRCP vaccine, a FVRCP booster at 10-12 weeks, and the third booster at 14-16 weeks.
 The rabies vaccine should be given at 12-16 weeks of age.

 Surgery can be done as early as 12 weeks of age.

 It is not required, but strongly encouraged.
-Spay/Neuter of pets helps to control over population of animals in our area.
+Spay/Neuter of pets helps to control over population of animals in our area, and has important health benefits.
 The result is fewer homeless pets in our community.
-If your pet is not altered prior to their first appointment, we can schedule a spay or neuter appointment for you if you would like.
+If your pet is not altered prior to their first appointment, you can schedule an appointment for the Alafaya clinic here.

 We prioritize you in the clinic receiving department which is why you do not need to make an appointment.

 Bad breath from your pet is no smiling matter.
 Oral disease can lead to serious consequences for both cats and dogs.
 This can include serious infections, severe pain and even organ damage.
 With regular oral health maintenance and check-ups, most of these problems can be avoided.
 Check your pet between visits for these warning signs:

 - Fractured or abscessed teeth

 - Bad breath